processing/p5.js-website-legacy/README.md

 * MyKeyword corresponds to the key-value pair for the translation of that word or phrase.
 There should be a MyKeyword entry in every language file for things to render correctly.
 * Each page contains YAML "front matter" at the top which includes a title and (optional) slug field.
 The title corresponds to the section in which to place the i18n key-value pairs.
 (Note: each page has only one title, so for partials within the `partials` folder, place the i18n pairs at the top level.)
 * The slug corresponds to the folder in which the page will be placed.
 This should generally match the folder structure within the `pages` folder.
-* For english version, the site will follow the same top-level hierarchy as the original site.
-When you switch to a different language, the permalink and file structure will include a two letter abbreviation immediately following the root url. (ex: `https://p5js.org/es/get-started/`)
+* For English version, the site will follow the same top-level hierarchy as the original site.
+When you switch to a different language, the permalink and file structure will include the language abbreviation immediately following the root url. (ex: `https://p5js.org/es/get-started/`)

 ### Translation for Reference (JSON)